naoki-wtnb/curly-waffle/README.md

 # Amazon Purchases & Returns Data Analysis
  Amazon Spending Data Analysis, by Naoki Watanabe.
 12/07/2022

+ This commandline utility analyses your Amazon spending and refund data and generates nice charts and graphs.

+ REQUIREMENTS: This requires pyhton 3, and you will need to install some dependencies through pip or whatever: pandas, matplotlib, maybe something else im forgetting.

  Download your Items and Refund report from https://www.amazon.com/b2b/reports and save them as amazon_spending.csv and amazon_refund.csv.